osenco/mpesa/README.md

 ```

 ## Reconciling The Payment
 The Mpesa transaction requests are asynchronous, and as such the payment details are not instantaneous.
 To get the transaction data and update the payment, use the `reconcile()` method.
-A callback function may be supplied to process the data The callback function can either be a defined funtion closure(anonymous).
+A callback function may be supplied to process the data.
+The callback function can either be a defined funtion or a closure(anonymous).
 If ommited, the method will return a successful response by default.

 ```php
 STK::reconcile();